-The molecular imaging group focuses on the visualization of Alzheimer’s disease (AD) related changes in the brain of mouse models using in vivo multiphoton microscopy.
-In vivoimaging of individual AD lesions is essential for a better understanding of their functional impact but also enhances the translational interpretation of amyloid imaging in humans.
-Moreover, in vivo monitoring of AD lesions and associated gliosis as well as neurodegeneration provides a powerful tool to monitor in vivo therapeutic preclinical strategies.
+The Molecular Imaging group focuses on the visualization of Alzheimer’s disease (AD) related changes in the brain of mouse models using in vivo multiphoton microscopy.
+A solid knowledge of the dynamics of amyloid lesions and associated neurodegeneration and neuroinflammatiuon is essential for the understanding of disease pathomechanisms and also critical for the interpretation of amyloid imaging in AD clinical studies.

-1. To study in vivo the development of β-amyloid (Aβ) lesions and associated pathologies in the mouse brain.
+1. To investigate the development of amyloid lesions and associated pathologies in vivo in the mouse brain.

-2. To study novel amyloid-binding dyes with respect to their blood brain barrier penetrance and staining characteristics of β-amyloid versus tau lesions.
+2. To characterize novel amyloid-binding dyes with respect to their staining properties of different amyloid types.

-3. To study in vivo microglial behavior with normal aging and in mouse models of neurodegeneration.
+3. To study microglial behavior in the living brain, both in the context of normal aging and in mouse models of neurodegeneration.

-To this end, we use a variety of transgenic mouse models of cerebral amyloidoses and tauopathies also in combination with endogenously fluorophore-labeled microglia and/or neuronal subpopulations.
+To this end, we use a variety of transgenic mouse models of cerebral amyloidoses in combination with endogenously fluorophore-labeled microglia and/or neuronal subpopulations.
 In vivo examination is performed using multiphoton microscopy combined with a set of advanced imaging tools for stereological and 5D analysis of the morphological datasets.

 Wegenast-Braun BM, Skodras A, Bayraktar G, Mahler J, Fritschi SK, Klingstedt T, Mason JJ, Hammarstrom P, Nilsson KP, Liebig C, Jucker M (2012) Spectral discrimination of cerebral amyloid lesions after peripheral application of luminescent conjugated oligothiophenes.
 Am J Pathol 181:1953-60 (Abstract)